The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Introduction

-To answer this question, we conduct a series of semi-structured interviews with active experienced researchers with successful collaborations in the field of AI4SI.
-Through these interviews, we identify the structural and organizational, communication, collaboration, and operational hurdles faced by researchers in the field that hinder deployment, supplemented by the authors’ own experiences in conducting AI4SI research.
-As a result, this paper describes the challenges encountered in developing and deploying AI-powered applications to help PO-based stakeholders, who serve low-resource and underserved communities, operate more efficiently with limited financial and human resources they possess.
-While there are no easy fixes to the challenges described in this paper, we outline best practices from interviews and our experiences that may help reduce their impact on AI4SI collaboration outcomes.
-In turn, we hope this paper serves as a helpful reference for both new and experienced AI4SI and Responsible AI practitioners, as well as community partners seeking to integrate AI into their operations.
-By highlighting commonly encountered challenges, we aim to help stakeholders engage more realistically and meaningfully in such projects.
-Further, we hope this discussion fosters a sense of awareness and appreciation about AI4SI research (and researchers) among the broader AI community, which is largely fixated on traditional notions of novelty and intellectual merit, and tends to devalue AI4SI research as applied or lacking technical novelty (such as hardness proofs, approximation guarantees, etc).\footnote{Our paper title reflects the authors’ experiences with AI4SI papers rejected from traditional AI venues for lacking discussion of the computational “hardness” of the formalized problems.}
+To answer this question, we conduct a series of semi-structured interviews with active experienced researchers with successful collaborations in the field of AI4SI, the majority of whom are based at academic institutions in the global north, though our sample also includes industry researchers and one startup practitioner.
+Our findings are therefore most directly applicable to the academic research group context.
+Through these interviews, supplemented by the authors’ own AI4SI research experiences, we identify structural, organizational, communication, collaboration, and operational hurdles that hinder deployment.
+As a result, this paper describes the challenges encountered in developing and deploying AI4SI applications for PO-based stakeholders which serve low-resource and underserved communities with limited financial and human resources.
+While there are no easy fixes to the challenges described in this paper, we outline best practices from interviews and the authors' experiences that may help reduce their impact on AI4SI collaboration outcomes.
+In turn, we hope this paper serves as a helpful reference for both new and experienced AI4SI and Responsible AI practitioners, as well as POs seeking to integrate AI into their operations.